 The Pennsylvania Alternate System of Assessment (PASA) is a statewide alternate assessment designed for students with the most significant cognitive disabilities who are unable to participate meaningfully in the Pennsylvania System of School Assessment (PSSA) or Keystone Exams, even with accommodations.
-The PASA presents relevant questions and tasks that are appropriate to the student's needs and abilities.
+The PASA presents relevant questions that are appropriate to the student's needs and abilities.
 The test is given in short parts, so the student does not become overwhelmed.
 The English Language Arts, Math and Science assessments are designed for students with significant cognitive disabilities to show what they know and can do.
-There is no longer a video recording requirement associated with the PASA.
-The PASA assessment and vendor are new beginning the 2020-21 school year.
+Dynamic Learning Maps (DLM) serves as the vendor.
+Parents can access resources by choosing "parent" on the left side of the website.